IsThatFearny/quartz/Early Modern History - Semester 2/Early Modern Tutorial 2.md

 1. What kind of document is this?
 When was it written down?
 What kind of agenda produced this document, and the perspective from which it is written?

+The document records the proceedings of an Inquisitorial tribunal against Elena/Eleno de Cespedes, accused of sodomy for marrying a woman (although they presented as Masculine).
+The tribunal took place in 1587

-1. How does your source understand Elena/o to be different or an outsider?
+2. How does your source understand Elena/o to be different or an outsider?
 At what points do early modern people start to care about difference?
 How do they identify it, in this inquisition record?
 What kinds of differences and practices seem to pass unnoticed?
 What was ‘tolerated’?

-1. How might this event fit into the big picture of European changes in religion?
+3. How might this event fit into the big picture of European changes in religion?
 What does Terpstra argue Protestants and Catholics agreed was a threat?
 Why, and who was responsible for prosecuting such threats?